bryceblackwell21/Launch-Vehicle-Historical-Analysis/README.md

 ## Data Set
 Launch Vehicle History from 4 Oct 1957 to 31 Dec 2024 from [SpaceLaunchNow](https://spacelaunchnow.me/launch/).

 ## Tools
-- **Shift in Launch Activity**: A significant increase in global launch sites and providers since 2000, especially from the private sector.
-- **Historical Dominance**
-Tableau Prep Builder for data cleaning and custom geocoding Tableau for data visualisation -

-## Tools
 - **Prep Builder**: Data cleaning, multi-table joins, custom geocoding